Current Job Openings

 GOALS FOR NUTRITION EDUCATION

-· {C}River Valley Detention will support and promote good nutrition for the Residents;
+• Will support and promote good nutrition for the residents.

-· {C}River Valley Detention will foster the positive relationship between good nutrition, physical activity, and the capacity for the Residents to grow and learn;
+• Will foster the positive relationship between good nutrition, physical activity, and the capacity for the residents to grow and learn.

 GOALS FOR PHYSICAL ACTIVITY

-· {C}River Valley Detention will support and promote an active lifestyle for Residents, even during non-classroom hours;
+• Will support and promote an active lifestyle for residents, even during non-classroom hours.

-· {C}Unless otherwise exempted, all Residents will be required to engage daily during the school day in a physical education course;
+• Residents will be required to engage daily during the school day in a physical education course.

-· {C}River Valley Detention will provide various physical activities during non-school hours and normal school breaks.
+• Will provide various physical activities during non-school hours and normal school breaks.
 There is indoor and outdoor recreation available to youth.
-The Shift Supervisors align physical activities for Residents with Juvenile Detention Officers, including, but not limited to:

 NUTRITION GUIDELINES